 In 1979 the USSR and other Warsaw Pact countries invaded Afghanistan to support the pro-Soviet government against Muslim uprisings in the country.

 At the end of 1991 the USSR was dissolved.
 Boris Yeltsin became the president of the Russian Federation.
 Yeltsin was succeeded by Vladimir Putin towards the end of 1999.

 The conflict between Chechnya and the government of the Russian Federation followed the dissolution of the USSR.

 At the beginning of the school year in 2004, more than one thousand children, teachers and parents were taken hostage in a school in Beslan in North Ossetia.
 The siege lasted three days; some hostages were executed and over three hundred died.

-Russia is a member of the Council of the Baltic Sea States.
-Other members are Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Sweden, and the European Commission.
+Russia is one of the Baltic Sea States.
+Other countries are Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland and Sweden.